confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 `ksql.functions.collect_list.limit` entries and any values beyond this limit are silently ignored.

-When using with a window type of `session`, it can sometimes happen that two session windows get merged together into one when a out-of-order record with a timestamp between the two windows is processed.
+When using a window type of `session`, it can sometimes happen that two session windows get merged together into one when an out-of-order record with a timestamp between the two windows is processed.
 In this case, the record limit is calculated by first considering all the records from the first window, then the